mumtaz321/Manage_Employee/README.md

 Final Confirmation: Once the deletion is successful, a success message will appear, and the page will reload to reflect the changes.
 Implementation Details
 Add/ Edit: Handled by HTTP POST requests in the controller, where the employee data is passed and saved/updated in the database.
-Delete: Performed through a button click, triggering a confirmation popup (using libraries like SweetAlert2), and if confirmed, a DELETE request is made to the backend to remove the employee.
+Delete: Performed through a button click, triggering a confirmation popup , and if confirmed, a DELETE request is made to the backend to remove the employee.
 Multi-Delete: Similar to the single delete, but multiple employees can be selected using checkboxes.
 After selecting, the deletion happens via a POST request with an array of employee IDs.

 ![image](https://github.com/user-attachments/assets/072774ae-af1f-40a6-a6b3-72185c9091da)